r7kamura/danger-suggester/README.md

 suggester.suggest
 ```

-And then execute `danger` after changing your code by any linter tools (e.g. `rubocop --auto-correct`).
+And then execute `danger` after correcting code by some linter tools (e.g. `rubocop --auto-correct`).

 ## Contributing